-Sorry if you’re using other brands other than Epilog because it’s only Epilog laser engraving systems with the colour mapping feature.
-Next time you plan buying a laser system, consider buying from Epilog to enjoy this excellent function.
+Sorry if you’re using brands other than Epilog because it’s only Epilog laser engraving systems with the colour mapping feature.
+Next time you plan to buy a laser system, consider buying from Epilog to enjoy this excellent function.

 The colour mapping feature helps to quickly set up your designs for faster run time and more precise engraving.
 This feature allows you to assign different speed, power and frequency settings to different colours in your design.
 The colour mapping dictates where and when to engrave or cut.

 For instance, in our phone engraving job, we are going to engrave ten phones on each layer.
 If you don’t use colour mapping, the machine head is going to move from the extreme left to the absolute right of your engraving area.
 By so doing, it will be covering even the spaces without anything to engrave.
 It consumes more time.
 And remember that time is money in engraving.